-During normal business hours (Monday through Friday 8am-5pm), all academic buildings and several residence halls are open to students, staff, faculty, and visitors.
+During normal business hours (Monday through Friday 8am-5pm), all academic building are open to students, staff, faculty, and visitors.
 While some buildings may only remain open Monday through Friday 8am-5pm, others may have more flexible hours depending on the needs of the specific buildings as well as any scheduled events that may be taking place.
-Residence halls that are locked during the day are only accessible to those students who reside there.
-Academic buildings and all residence halls are checked periodically throughout the evening and locked by the Eureka City Police and/or the Residence Life Staff.
+Residence halls are locked during the day and are only accessible to those students who reside there.
 During College breaks, the College will only permit access to the residence halls to those that have received prior approval.
 All buildings remain locked during College breaks.

-Eureka College employs all maintenance staff and contracts through Vonachen Services, Inc. for housekeeping services.
+Eureka College employs all maintenance and grounds staff and contracts through Vonachen Services, Inc. for housekeeping services.
 Other work can also sometimes be contracted out to outside vendors such as pest control or contractor work.
 Outside vendors and contractors always check in with the Physical Plant before beginning any work on campus.
-Students, staff, and faculty should immediately notify the Office of Student Life at (309) 467-6420 or the Eureka City Police (309) 467-2375 if they have any doubts about the authenticity of anyone performing any work in or outside of any buildings on campus.
+Students, staff, and faculty should immediately notify the Student Services, Engagement, and Leadership Office at (309) 467-6420 or the Eureka College Campus Police Department at (309) 467-6408 if they have any doubts about the authenticity of anyone performing any work in or outside of any buildings on campus.
 Landline phone access is available in many common areas on campus, including every residence hall lounge.
 Anyone may utilize these phones to contact 911, if necessary, at any time.